BenMcAvoy/Inlog/README.md

 # Inlog - An incremental logger.

-Analog is a new logger meant for simple programs that need basic `log` implementation.
+Inlog is a new logger meant for simple programs that need basic `log` implementation.

 ## Usage:
 ```rust